 Cold Plunge Before or After Workout: Final Thoughts

-When it comes to cold plunging before or after workouts, it turns out that the answer is more complex than a simple yes or no, this or that.
+When it comes to cold plunging before or after workouts, the answer is more complex than a simple yes or no.

-As it turns out, cold plunges can inhibit the body’s natural response to recovery from exercise.
-Dr. Masi, DPT, suggests timing cold plunges away from exercise times and possibly even waiting until non-training or recovery days.
+As it turns out, cold plunges can inhibit the body’s natural recovery response to exercise.
+Dr. Michael Masi, DPT, SCS, CSCS, CISSN, USAW-1, suggests timing cold plunges away from exercise and possibly even waiting until non-training days or dedicated recovery blocks for your next soak.

-In fact, one study6 even recommends proper cool-down, sufficient rest, gentle stretching, drinking fluids, and massage over cold water exposure to help with workout recovery and overall performance.
+In fact, one study6 even recommends proper cool-down, sufficient rest, gentle stretching, drinking fluids, and a well-rounded massage over cold water exposure to help with workout recovery and overall performance.

 How do you prepare your body for a cold plunge?

-According to Wim Hof (aka the Iceman) who created the Wim Hof Method, teaches his students to start with one-minute cold showers at the end of a warm shower to start preparing your body for longer exposures, colder temperatures, and eventually full-body immersion.
+According to Wim Hof (aka the Iceman), who created the Wim Hof Method, users should start with one-minute cold showers at the end of a warm shower to prepare their bodies for longer exposures, colder temperatures, and (eventually) full-body immersion.

 How long should you cold plunge after a workout?

-There are many studies supporting the fact that cold plunges are not necessarily the best method for muscle recovery and can actually stunt the body’s natural response for muscle recovery and muscle growth.
+There are many studies supporting the idea that cold plunges are not necessarily the best method for muscle recovery and can actually stunt the body’s natural response to muscle recovery and growth.

 What not to do after a cold plunge?